stilldavid/userland-book/general_purpose/index.md

 41 lines is a touch over what fits on one screen in the editor I usually use.
 If I were going to add much in the way of features, I'd think pretty hard about porting it to another language first.

+What's cool is that if you know a language like C, Python, Perl, Ruby, PHP, or JavaScript, your code can participate in the shell environment as a first class citizen simply by respecting the conventions of standard IO, files, and command line arguments.
+Often, in order to create a useful utility, it's only necessary to deal with `STDIN`, or operate on a particular sort of file, and most languages will offer simple conventions for doing these things.